 To enable the changes to the DNS settings, you must update the nameservers to those of your new provider.
 This closes the transfer of your domain name.

-Have you switched to Webmail?
+Have you switched to Combell?
 Follow these steps in the control panel

 - Go to My products> Domain names> Your domain name> Name servers

-- Choose “Webmail name servers” and confirm (see image).
+- Choose “Combell name servers” and confirm (see image).